 Yi was then rewarded with the elixir of immortality.
-One day, when Yi was out for hunting, his apprentice Fengmeng broke into his house and forcefully tried to get the elixir from Yi’s wife, Chang’e.
-But Chang’e refused to give elixir to Fengmeng and drank it all herself.
-As she consumed the elixir, she became weightless and flew upwards towards the heavens and stay at the moon as a refugee.
+One day, when Yi was out hunting, his apprentice Feng Meng broke into his house and tried to get the elixir from Yi’s wife, Chang’e.
+But Chang’e refused to give the elixir to Feng Meng and drank it all herself.
+As she consumed it, she became weightless and flew upwards towards the heavens and stayed on the moon as a refugee.

 6. The Grand Archer Yi

-Yi was one of the most famed archers of that time.
-It is believed that Yi saved the moon during an eclipse and rescued the country from the variety of outbreaks.
-Hou Yi is also said to have shot down 9 of 10 suns that were burning up the earth in the prehistoric times.
-There are many other stories about Yi that are popular among common people.
+Yi was one of the most famous archers of that time.
+It is believed that Yi saved the moon during an eclipse and rescued the country from a variety of outbreaks.
+Hou Yi is also said to have shot down nine of the 10 suns that were burning up the earth in prehistoric times.

 5. Yu Rebuilds the Earth